Polylogarithmic-Time Leader Election in Population Protocols Using Polylogarithmic States: Analysis

-Let us from now on focus on the high probability event that there are at least $32 \xi^2 \log^2{n}$ spreading rounds between times $T$ and $T_1$, and prove that the desired difference will be large enough with probability $\frac{1}{24}$.
-This implies the claim by Union Bound with the above event (note that for $n>2$, $\frac{1}{n^{8\xi}} < \frac{1}{24}$ holds).
+Let us from now on focus on the high probability event that there are at least $32 \xi^2 \log^2{n}$ spreading interactions between $c$ and $c'$, and prove that the desired difference will be large enough with probability $\frac{1}{24}$.
+This implies the claim by Union Bound with the above event (since for $n>2$, $\frac{1}{n^{8\xi}} < \frac{1}{24}$ holds).

-We assumed that both nodes remain contenders during the whole time, hence in each spreading round, a value of exactly one of them, with probability $1/2$ each, increases by one.
-Without the loss of generality assume that at time $T$, the value of the first node was larger than or equal to the value of the second node.
-Let us now focus on the sum $S$ of $k$ independent uniformly distributed $\pm 1$ Bernoulli trials $x_i$ where $1 \leq i \leq k$, where each trial corresponds to a spreading round and outcome $+1$ means that the value of the first node increased, while $-1$ means that the value of the second node increased.
-In this terminology, we are done if we show that $\Pr[ S \geq 4 \xi \log n] \geq \frac{1}{24}$ for $k \geq 32 \xi^2 \log^2{n}$ trials.
+We assumed that both nodes remain contenders up until $c'$.
+Hence, in each spreading interaction, a value of exactly one of them, with probability $1/2$ each, increases by one.
+Let us call the fixed nodes $V_1$ and $V_2$, and suppose the value of $V_1$ was not less than the value of $V_2$ in $c$.
+Let us now focus on the sum $Y$ of $k$ independent uniformly distributed $\pm 1$ Bernoulli trials $x_i$ with $1 \leq i \leq k$, where each trial corresponds to a spreading interaction and outcome $+1$ means that the value of $V_1$ increased, while $-1$ means that the value of $V_2$ increased.
+In this terminology, we are done if we show that $\Pr[ Y \geq 4 \xi \log n] \geq \frac{1}{24}$ for $k \geq 32 \xi^2 \log^2{n}$ trials.

 However, we have that: